palladionIT/warpy/README.md

 Once you have the project uploaded to your pytrack (in particularn main.py and the libs), it will once powered continously collect nearby wifis and store them to the SD card with GPS coordinates.

+## Case

+To 3d print a case for the project you can clone the submodule and use the included v2 stl files.

 ## License
 This project is licensed under the terms of the GPLv3 license.
 If you use this project please adhere to this license.
 All the files provided by Pycom are licensed according to their licensing model.